ustwo/urlsession-cancellation-swift/README.md

 Note. the `NSURLSession` completion handler will be called with an error code `NSURLErrorCancelled` and domain `NSURLErrorDomain`.

+## Contributing

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+See the [Code of Conduct](CODE_OF_CONDUCT.md) file.

 ## Contributors

 * [Shagun Madhikarmi](mailto:shagun@ustwo.com)